 It doesn’t take much since I’ll be showering as soon as I get back.
 I also don’t recommend eating before a morning run unless you’re going for an hour or longer – which for most of us is not the case.

-Writing out a little routine takes seconds but can make you feel so much more organized in the morning.
+Writing out a little morning run routine takes seconds but can make you feel so much more organized in the morning.

-With a bit of effort and dedication, you can teach your body how to run in the morning before work.
+With a bit of effort and dedication, you can teach your body how to start running in the morning before work.
 Our bodies are incredible and do adapt, so stick with it.
 You’ve got this!

 Are you using running for weight loss?
 Then I recommend reading this post next: